StuyCSDojo/dojo-docs/docs/source/getting_started/restructuredtext_introduction.rst

   * Features extra utilities such as admonition (note, caution, danger, tip, important, and etc)
   * Allows the inclusion of footnotes very easily
-  * Easy syntax highlighting for codeblocks
+  * Easy syntax highlighting for code blocks
   * And more...
 * Consistent with the format produced by sphinx-apidoc which extracts documentation from Python docstring and writes it in reST format